DataFire/Integrations/integrations/generated/azure_customer_insights/README.md

   * destinationFolder `string`: The destination folder where files will be moved to once the import is done.

 ### ConnectorMappingErrorManagement
-* ConnectorMappingErrorManagement `object`: The error mangement.
+* ConnectorMappingErrorManagement `object`: The error management.
   * errorLimit `integer`: The error limit allowed while importing data.
   * errorManagementType **required** `string` (values: RejectAndContinue, StopImport, RejectUntilLimit): The type of error management to use for the mapping.